Signs of Low Blood Pressure

 NMH is most common in children and young adults.

-Signs of severe hypotension linked to shock
+Severe hypotension linked to shock

 Shock is a serious condition that occurs when blood pressure falls so low that the body’s organs receive too little blood to function properly.